 It’s anything that does not help the main thing be the main thing.

 I think we all have the tendency to do too much.
 In ministry, we sometimes can fall into the trap that more is better.
-I’m not saying we shouldn’t do anything, but only things that are focused to help our overall wins for the ministry.
+I’m not saying we shouldn’t do anything, but we should only do things that are focused on helping our overall wins for the ministry.

 - That event you inherited but it happens every year still.